paulmcmillon/time-maps/README.md

 <ul>

 • Create a new solution project and source code repository in Azure DevOps.
-• Design a more user friendly and intuitive user interface.
-This includes standardizing page layouts, CSS (font type, color other display formatting) and navigation to modern day web application standards and        practices.
+• Create a user-friendly and intuitive interface in line with contemporary web application standards and practices.
-• Standardizing (styling and web formats) of static documentation.
-Currently this includes PDF, Microsoft Word and Microsoft PowerPoint assets.
-This may also include converting some static assets to a web page      format.
+• Standardize static content such as PDFs, Microsoft Word documents, and Microsoft PowerPoint presentations.
 • Integrating current data access layer to new user interface.

 </ul>